yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ### Django

-Follow the below steps to enable tracing for the applications that are based on Django Framework.
+Follow the below steps to enable tracing for the app that are based on Django Framework.

 #### Configuration

-1. Add below mentioned entries in requirements.txt file and install these in your project environment.
+1. Add the below mentioned entries in requirements.txt file to install sf-elastic-apm and sf-apm-lib in your environment.

    ```
    sf-elastic-apm==6.7.2